 I do not recommend that anyone tries to summon the demon Lilith using this ritual as the danger of suffering a demonic attack, or demon possession is very real.
 As a result of performing this ritual, I received numerous demonic scratches (which are in the video below), and had horrific nightmares that lasted for months.

-Some of the main reasons why I wanted to try the demon summoning ritual is that I have always been a firm believer that mirrors can be used as portals to the other side.
-Another reason was due to the bloody sweater that was uncovered at the Sallie House.
+Some of the main reasons why I wanted to try the demon-summoning ritual is that I have always been a firm believer that mirrors can be used as portals to the other side.
+Another reason was the bloody sweater that was uncovered at the Sallie House.
 The Lylet mirror would give information as to what possible crimes had taken place at the house in the past according to the ancient texts.
 The communication that would be received from the mirror would be visually given by the summoned demon lord Lilith.